CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 For the first time in 1995, a standard was published under the term "application-neutral communication cable systems", which describes the topology and classification of transmission links with defined characteristics as well as a uniform interface for connecting the terminal devices.
 These specifications are not only valid for use in office buildings, but can also be applied to other areas of application.

-Under the responsibility of the European Committee for Electrotechnical Standardization (CENELEC), the standards are monitored, agreed with the International Committees (ISO / IEC) and further developed and refined as needed.
+Under the responsibility of the European Committee for Electrotechnical Standardization (CENELEC), the standards are monitored, agreed with the International Committees (ISO / IEC) and, if necessary, further developed and refined.

 The standards support users in the phases of building planning, cabling design, planning, implementation and operation of communication cable systems.